ChicoState/ux-rosetta-song/phaseIII/README.md

 ## Caveats

-All participants of the study are college aged usability students, so they potentially may have acted differently than a random subset of participants based on their understanding of usability.
-Each participant took part of multiple prototype studies, so the later participants may have been fatigued from the previous studies.
-The Rosetta Song study had seven participants, so the impact of the small sample size could have had an impact on the results of the study.
+All participants of the study are college aged usability students, so they potentially may have interacted with the prototype differently than a random subset of participants would have.
+Each participant took part in multiple user tests, so the later participants may have been fatigued from the previous studies.
+The Rosetta Song study had seven participants, so the impact of a small sample size could have had an effect on the results of the study.